ecoiahq/content-ops-starter/content/pages/index.md

       text: Creative Solutions
       color: text-dark
       type: TitleBlock
-    subtitle: Be in good company
+    subtitle: Where creativity meets impact
     text: >
       From website design to video production, we deliver digital innovation to drive growth and amplify impact.